Aim for the Ace!: Film

 A 24-minute animated short film titled Ace o Nerae!
 Tenis Ōkoku no Cinderella (テニス王国のシンデレラ) that was derived from television series was distributed theatrically by Toho in Japan on December 20, 1973.

 With the popularity of Shin Ace o Nerae!, the studio decided to produce an anime film adaptation.
 The film was directed by Osamu Dezaki, written by Keisuke Fujikawa, music by Kōji Makaino, and produced by Yutaka Fujioka.
+In addition to the original incidental music newly composed for the movie version, many insert songs and BGM are recycled from the second series, which was also scored by Makaino.
 It was produced at Tokyo Movie and was released by Toho in Japanese theaters on September 8, 1979.
-It was published on DVD format by Bandai Visual on November 25, 2001, and on March 27, 2005.
+It was published in DVD format by Bandai Visual on November 25, 2001, and on March 27, 2005.
 In April 2008, Banda Visual announced they planned to release the film on Blu-ray format; it was released on September 26, 2008, and re-released on July 22, 2016.

 Original video animations

 To serve as sequels to the anime series and to conclude the manga story, two original video animations (OVA) were produced.
 The first OVA, Ace o Nerae!
 2 (エースをねらえ!
 2, Ēsu o Nerae!
 2), which consists of thirteen episodes, was produced by Tokyo Movie and directed by Noboru Furuse, with "Total Supervisor" credit given to Osamu Dezaki, who also storyboarded four episodes.
 It was released by Bandai Visual between July 25, 1988, and October 25, 1988, on six VHS videocassettes, and as a DVD compilation on May 23, 2005.
 It was also released in France by Manga Distribution in 2008.
 The first OVA was followed by Ace o Nerae!
 Final Stage (エースをねらえ! ファイナルステージ, Ēsu o Nerae!
 Fainaru Sutēji), which consists of 12 episodes directed by Osamu Dezaki.
 It was originally released by Bandai Visual into six VHS videos from October 23, 1989, to April 24, 1990, and a DVD box set was released on September 26, 2003.